viur-framework/viur-base/README.md

 Copyright © 2024 by Mausbrand Informationssysteme GmbH.<br>
 Mausbrand and ViUR are registered trademarks of Mausbrand Informationssysteme GmbH.

-You may use, modify and distribute this software under the terms and conditions of the GNU Lesser General Public License (LGPL).<br>
-See the file LICENSE provided within this package for more information.
+Licensed under the MIT license.
+See LICENSE for more information.